Believe It or Not

 I imagine we were doing 60 - 80 km a day.
-The ascent to the Brenner must have been on the third day.
+The ascent to the Brenner was on the third day.
 The plan was to do the first part of the climb in the afternoon and the rest the next day.
 This was my first pass ever.
 I ground out the kilometers slowly, and when I finally stopped pedaling, I just toppled over.
-That's not the incredible part of the story.
+That's not the incredible part of the story, though.

 From there on it was downhill and flat to Treviso and Nova Gorica, border to what was then Yugoslavia.
 But my legs were fried.
 The slightest climb was hard work now.
 We weren't finished yet, though.
 We still had to work our way through Yugoslavia to Villach in Kärnten, Austria.
 One more pass to go.
 I really needed a rest day, or two, but Werner had to get back to work.
 We had no spare days.

 In Villach we got the train back to Munich.
-I recall clearly looking out the window at the coutryside flying by - and not feeling relieved to be sitting in the train but sad that I couldn't cycle the whole way back home.
+I recall clearly looking out the window at the coutryside flying by - and not feeling relieved at all to be sitting in the train.
+I was sad that I couldn't cycle all the way back home.

 Okay, I am finished bragging.
 I hope it wasn't too much.
 As the saying goes: The older I get, the better I used to be.